ilanasufrin/material-design-lite/docs/getting-started.md

 It is worth noting that `mdl.autoInit` is provided _purely_ as a convenience function, and is not required to actually use the components.
 It is, however, the simplest way to get up and running quickly, and recommended for static sites that use the comprehensive `material-design-lite` library.
-Speaking of, this is a great time to talk about a fundamental aspect of MDLv2:
+Speaking of which, this is a great time to talk about a fundamental aspect of MDLv2:

 #### All components are modular